thin-edge/thin-edge.io-specs/src/software-management/sm-agent.md

 # Software Management Agent

 The software management agent (referred to as `SM Agent` in the rest of this document) is the component that's responsible for the software management operations on a Thin Edge device.
-It primarily interacts with a `Cloud Agent` and a `Software Plugin`.
+It primarily interacts with a `Cloud Mapper` and a `Software Plugin` backed by a software package manager (apt, snap, docker etc).

-The `Cloud Agent` is the process that's responsible for cloud message mapping as well as other cloud-specific processing logic.
+The `Cloud Mapper` is the process that's responsible for cloud message mapping as well as other cloud-specific processing logic.
-The `Cloud Agent`'s behaviour handling of software management requests/response are describe in detail here[../c8y-mapper-operation-handling.md]
+The `Cloud Mapper`'s behaviour handling of software management requests/response are describe in detail here[../c8y-mapper-operation-handling.md]

 The `Software Plugin` handles the installation/removal of software modules with the help of package manager, when called by the `SM Agent`.
 The `Software Plugin` specification is captured in detail here[../plugin-api.md]